Reducing a Felony to a Misdemeanor | CA Penal Code 17(b)

 In California, a felony conviction may not always be for the rest of your life.
 Some crimes are classified as a wobbler which may allow you to petition for reduction after the completion of probation.
 A wobbler is an offense chargeable as either a misdemeanor or a felony.
 Once a court has reduced a wobbler offense to a misdemeanor, the crime is thereafter regarded as a misdemeanor for all purposes.

-The determination of whether an offense that is a wobbler constitutes a felony or a misdemeanor is made by the district attorney at the time the charging allegations are filed or by the judge at preliminary hearing, or at the time of sentencing.
-Ordinarily, when an offense is punishable by either a state prison or county jail term, it is a wobbler.
+The determination of whether an offense that is a wobbler constitutes a felony or a misdemeanor is made by the district attorney at the time the charging allegations are filed or by the judge at the preliminary hearing, or at the time of sentencing.
+Ordinarily, when an offense is punishable by either state prison or county jail term, it is a wobbler.

 Reducing a felony to a misdemeanor is codified under Penal Code 17(b) pc giving the court wide latitude to reduce the conviction after successful completion of probation.
-This section mandates two requirements: 1) the offense must be a wobbler; and 2) you were not given a state prison sentence.
+This section mandates two requirements: 1) the offense must be a wobbler, and 2) you were not given a state prison sentence.

-There are several reasons our client’s move to reduce their felony to a misdemeanor.
-Most common is the employment benefits since after reduction, you will never have to admit that you were ever convicted of a felony.
-Additionally, reduction may restore your right to own or possess a firearm, and may help if you’re seeking a professional license.
+There are several reasons our clients move to reduce their felony to a misdemeanor.
+Most common is the employment benefits since, after reduction, you will never have to admit that you were ever convicted of a felony.
+Additionally, reduction may restore your right to own or possess a firearm and may help if you’re seeking a professional license.
 You may search our list of common wobbler offenses to determine if your conviction falls within the reduction category.

 What Does the Process Entail?

 The initial step is filing a petition after the completion of your probation period.
 If you’re currently on probation, you may seek to terminate probation early.
 Along with your petition, a declaration must be attached explaining the reason(s) the court should reduce the conviction to a misdemeanor, and a proof of service that the district attorney’s office was served.
 Our office also submits a memorandum of points and authorities along with the petition which contains the applicable law.
-Afterwards, the prosecutor will have the opportunity to respond.
+Afterward, the prosecutor will have the opportunity to respond.
 The judge will consider arguments from both sides and make a ruling.
 If the court grants the petition, the felony will be reduced for “all purposes”.